Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 a) STA Collector shows no Sophos Firewall IP address

-When STA Collector cannot communicate with Sophos Firewall, STAS "General" tab doesn't show the Sophos Firewall IP address.
+When the STA Collector can't communicate with Sophos Firewall, the STAS "General" tab doesn't show the Sophos Firewall IP address.

 Make sure